SpencerL-Y/SELO/README.md

 ```
 `--z3-slhv` is a must to enable SELO using SLHV for encoding and using Z3-SLHV for backend solver.

 We also provide a simple script `x.py`.
 We can easily to run SELO on a single file.
-For example, we run SELO on "case_1.c" in our benchmark bu the following command.
+For example, we run SELO on "case_1.c" in our benchmark by the following command.
 ```sh
 ./x.py --run ./benchmark/tests/case_1.c
 ```